stSoftwareAU/sts-network/README.md

 ## [Subnet types.](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.SubnetType.html)
 Name | Description
 -----|------------
-ISOLATED | Isolated Subnets do not route traffic to the Internet (in this VPC).
 PRIVATE  | Subnet that routes to the Internet, but not vice versa.
 PUBLIC   | Subnet connected to the Internet.